 A minimum of 10 dedicated minutes (includeing time to step away if you get stuck)

 The previous activity mapped the many possible stakeholders that could help you learn more about your How Might I.. statement.
 This activity challenges you to speak to some of the parties that you listed out via an informational interview.

 An informational interview is a conversation with a person pursuing a project/role/field that you want to explore further.
 The goal is to research experiences and perspectives in a project/role/field that you want to explore further.
 They typically last 15-30 minutes.

-If you’re not sure how to going about locating people to talk to, check out this post on How to Find People To Network With.
-If you need tips on prepping and executing an information interview, check out this post:
+If you’re not sure how to going about locating people to talk to, check out this post on Where to Find People To Network With:

 Select three (categories of) people from your stakeholder map and set up an informational interview with each of them.